 When it comes to wire, you also need to know about the “temper.”
 Temper refers to the hardness of the wire.
 Each time wire is drawn through a draw plate, it increases the hardness of the wire.
 A wire that has never been through a draw plate would be completely soft, or in jewelry terms “dead soft.”
 If it is drawn through 10 times (spoken as “ten numbers hard”), then it’s called “extra spring hard.”
 Precious metal jewelers’ wires rarely go past 4 numbers hard or 6 numbers hard.

-In the chart above, temper terms are listed to the left with the times drawn through the draw plate listed to the right.
+In the chart above, temper terms are listed to the left with the numbers hard (or number of times drawn through the draw plate) listed to the right.
 Most beginning jewelry makers start out with copper to practice, which is nearly always considered “dead soft” because copper is naturally a very pliable metal.
 The most popular type of sterling silver wire for wire wrapping is “half-hard” because it holds its shape for creating bezels and bound wraps.
 “Extra hard” or “spring hard” wire tempers are typically stainless steel and would only be used for sturdy pieces such as the pin on a brooch.

 Halstead stocks the following wire types: